-- 1. Clinical expectations 5 days per week minus: - a) time away for stat holidays, - b) time away for course 8 (Friday afternoon only if required), - c) time away to write the Final Exam (if 2nd FM block), and - d) time away for Academic Day (Week 3, Thursday) - 2.
+- 1. Clinical expectations 5 days per week minus: - a) time away for stat holidays, - b) time away for course 8 (Friday afternoon only if required), - c) time away to write the Final Exam (if 2nd FM block), and - d) time away for Academic Day (Thursday, week 3) - 2.
 From (1) above minus any previously approved absences. - 3.
-If felt necessary, clerks may also minus 1 day (2 clinics) for preparation of the Patient Centered Care Project (PCCP).
+Clerks are permitted 1 day (2 clinics) for preparation of the Patient-Centred Care Project (PCCP).
+This time does not count towards clinical hours.